 Dual-Rater Methodology

-qualcode.ai's dual-rater approach provides the methodological rigor expected in academic research by using two independent AI models to code each response.
+qualcode.ai's dual-rater approach gives every researcher — including solo researchers without a second human coder — the methodological rigor expected in academic research: two independent AI models code each response in isolated API calls, producing valid inter-rater reliability metrics.

 Why Two Raters?